To the choleric in 5 seconds?

 Long term a problem for the Company

-In the long term, however, such bosses are a problem not only for their employees, but also for the company, as management consultant Reinhard Sprenger, author of the book "Myths Motivation: Paths from a Dead End" explains: "Short-term successes are paid for with long-term damage.
+In the long term, however, such bosses are not only a problem for their employees, but also for the company, as management consultant Reinhard Sprenger, author of the book “Myth Motivation: Getting Out of a Dead End” explains: “Short-term success is paid for with long-term damage.
 Because psychopaths in pinstripes are self-optimizers.
-They never support the performance of others, they only promote their own talents ".
+They never support the performance of others, they only promote their own talents ”.